corvus-migratorius/gotextme/README.md

 ## Installation

+1. Clone the repository
+2. Check if go is install on the system by using the `go` command
+3. Compile go binaries using the `make compile` shell command
-1. Clone the repository and use the `make install` shell command.
+4. Install the binaries using the `make install` shell command.
 This requires `root`-level priviledges, since the destination directory is `/usr/bin`.
 (We are not installing the binary locally since the project is private, so using `go install` becomes a hassle).

 2. Make sure that a properly formatted INI file named `.gotextme.ini` can be found under your home directory root.